-COM090 Essential Communication for College Level Learning: The Immigrant Experience -0 credit
+COM090 Essential Communication for College Level Learning: The Immigrant Experience - 0 credit

-Skill development course; credits are not applied to degree requirements
+MITC090 non-credit professional education course code.
+Skill development course; credits are not applied to degree requirements.

 This course offers intense practice of the English language in order to further develop oral, listening, reading and writing skills of students participating in the Medical Interpreter Program.